rbramwell/odps/intl.en-US/Prepare/Configure Endpoint.md

     **Note:** Due to deployment and network conditions of cross-regional **access of Alibaba Cloud products and services**, MaxCompute cannot be **guaranteed** a permanent connection.
 Some fees may apply.

-## The connectivity configuration {#section_d2d_51y_5db .section}
+## The connectivity configuration {#section_1vg_9pq_q0w .section}

 MaxCompute 2.0 supports reading and writing OSS object, and also supports reading and writing tables of Table Store.
-For more information, see [Access OSS Unstructured Data](../../../../intl.en-US/User Guide/External table/Access OSS unstructured data.md) and [Access Table Store Data](../../../../intl.en-US/User Guide/External table/Access Table Store data.md).
+For more information, see [Access OSS Unstructured Data](../../../../intl.en-US/User Guide/External table/Access OSS unstructured data.md) and [Access Table Store Data](../../../../intl.en-US/User Guide/External table/Access Table Store (OTS) data.md).

 Configuration instructions about network connectivity are as follows:

 -   If MaxCompute and TableStore/OSS are in the same region, we recommend to configure the Alibaba Cloud classic network or VPC network connection method.
 The external network method can also be selected.
 -   If MaxCompute and TableStore/OSS are not in the same region, select the external network method to connect.
 In the case of cross-regional access, connectivity is not permanently guaranteed if you select the Alibaba Cloud classic network or VPC network method.

-## MaxCompute activation and service connections by region {#section_f2d_51y_5db .section}
+## MaxCompute activation and service connections by region {#section_9st_3hm_b7r .section}

 The table as follows gives information about deployment of MaxCompute in different regions.
 On the International Site, MaxCompute is currently only available in the following regions.
 You can apply to use MaxComputer in this region only.
 In this case, your data storage and computing consumption all occur in the Asia Pacific SE 1 \(Singapore\) region.